The financial

 Are these two sectors really that independent?
 Or is what we are talking about merely an inflationary bubble that is bound

 to burst as many a speculative mania has done in the past history of capitalism?
-At the root

 of the financialization tendency, Magdoff and Sweezy argued, was the underlying stagnation of the real economy, which was